samtalki/NetworkPlacement.jl/README.md

 ### Contribution recommendations:
 Contributions are welcome!
 Please open an issue or a pull request if you have any suggestions or if you find any bugs.

+# Acknowledgements
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1650044.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.